neuefische/web-exercises/sessions/recap-project-react/part-7/readme.md

 - Refactor the code from your App.js into 3 components and save them in a new `pages` folder in your `src` folder.
 - You will need a new state which tracks which page should be displayed.
-- States that are needed in multiple pages should be located in `App.js`.
+- States that are needed in multiple pages should be located in your `App.js`.